 For students who came to Belmont Day earlier, grades six through eight provide a culminating experience for their grammar school journey.
 Students joining us during the middle school years find friends quickly in our strong, welcoming community.
 By the end of eighth grade at Belmont Day, students know themselves better than they ever thought possible.
 They’re able to speak with confidence in front of an audience; to present their knowledge and opinions eloquently.
 They’re better able to lead, to collaborate, to express their own thoughts, and to listen to those of others.
 They are ready to seek out an ideal high school and are prepared and inspired to go on and make their ambitions a reality.

-We welcome students and families from many cities and towns including Arlington, Cambridge, Medford, Lexington, Lincoln, Newton, Waltham, Watertown, Winchester, and Woburn.
+We welcome students and families from many cities and towns including Arlington, Belmont, Cambridge, Medford, Lexington, Lincoln, Newton, Waltham, Watertown, Winchester, and Woburn.
 Contact us to learn more about our private middle school program.

 Message from the Middle School Head

 Welcome to the middle school at Belmont Day!
 Here, you will find our students actively engaged in shaping and advancing their own development.
 Every day they immerse themselves in the exciting journey through their adolescent years.
 Their minds are in the moment, experiencing joy and doing hard work, with the long-term goal of preparing for high school and their futures as lifelong learners and leaders.